 So it goes without saying when it comes to your race, YOU will, or YOU won’t get it done.

-No one else will put the passion and effort into your race like you will.
+No one else will put the passion and effort into your race as you will.

 And if you give up, your race will die.

 Eventually, when your prototype has become stable, and you have enough repeatable processes in place that anyone can be taught to build your events, then (and only then), can you begin to replace yourself as the key player.

 But in the beginning, you are the heart of your outdoor company.